ably77/knative-istio-tutorial/README.md

 ```

 #### Install the knative istio controller
 Knative uses a shared ingress Gateway to serve all incoming traffic within Knative service mesh, which is the knative-ingress-gateway Gateway under the knative-serving namespace.
 By default, we use Istio gateway service istio-ingressgateway under istio-system namespace as its underlying service.
+This can be configured to [use a non-default local gateway](https://knative.dev/docs/admin/install/installing-istio/#updating-the-config-istio-configmap-to-use-a-non-default-local-gateway) but for the purposes of this tutorial we will keep the default.

 Deploy the knative-istio-controller to integrate istio and knative
 ```